Tobias Rieder

-Tobias Rieder (born 10 January 1993) is a German professional ice hockey forward who is currently playing for EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
-Rieder was originally selected by the Edmonton Oilers in the fourth round, 114th overall, of the 2011 NHL Entry Draft, and made his NHL debut in 2014–15 with the Arizona Coyotes.
-He has also previously played with the Los Angeles Kings, Edmonton Oilers, Calgary Flames and Buffalo Sabres.
+Tobias Rieder (born 10 January 1993) is a German professional ice hockey player who is a forward for Red Bull München of the Deutsche Eishockey Liga (DEL).
+Rieder was originally selected by the Edmonton Oilers in the fourth round, 114th overall, of the 2011 NHL entry draft, and made his National Hockey League (NHL) debut in 2014–15 with the Arizona Coyotes.
+He has also played for the Los Angeles Kings, Edmonton Oilers, Calgary Flames and Buffalo Sabres.

 Playing career

-Having been drafted by the Edmonton Oilers in the 2011 NHL Entry Draft on 29 March 2013, Rieder's playing rights were traded to the Phoenix Coyotes in exchange for Kale Kessy.
-At the conclusion of his major junior career in the 2012–13 season with the Kitchener Rangers of the Ontario Hockey League (OHL), on 15 April 2013, Rieder signed a three-year, entry-level contract with Phoenix.
+Having been drafted by the Edmonton Oilers in the 2011 NHL entry draft on 29 March 2013, Rieder's playing rights were traded to the Phoenix Coyotes in exchange for Kale Kessy.
+At the conclusion of his major junior career in the 2012–13 season with the Kitchener Rangers of the Ontario Hockey League (OHL), on 15 April, Rieder signed a three-year, entry-level contract with Phoenix.

 In the 2014–15 season, his second professional campaign in North America, Rieder received his first NHL recall by the Coyotes from the club's American Hockey League (AHL) affiliate, the Portland Pirates, on 2 November 2014.
 That same day, he scored his first NHL goal, the game-winner for the Coyotes.

-On 1 December 2014, Rieder set an NHL record for a first-year player by scoring two shorthanded goals 58 seconds apart during the same penalty kill in a 5–2 win against the Edmonton Oilers.
+On 1 December, Rieder set an NHL record for a first-year player by scoring two shorthanded goals 58 seconds apart during the same penalty kill in a 5–2 win against the Edmonton Oilers.

-On 21 February 2018, during the 2017–18 season, Rieder (along with goaltender Scott Wedgewood) was traded to the Los Angeles Kings in exchange for goaltender Darcy Kuemper.
-In the final stretch of the regular season, Rieder appeared in 20 games with the Kings, scoring four goals and six points.
-He made his Stanley Cup playoff debut in Los Angeles' first-round sweep to the Vegas Golden Knights.
+On 21 February 2018, during the 2017–18 season, Rieder, along with goaltender Scott Wedgewood, was traded to the Los Angeles Kings in exchange for goaltender Darcy Kuemper.
+In the final stretch of the regular season, he appeared in 20 games with the Kings, scoring four goals and six points.
+Rieder made his Stanley Cup playoff debut in Los Angeles' first-round sweep to the Vegas Golden Knights.

 On 1 July 2018, as a free agent, Rieder returned to the Edmonton Oilers organization after signing a one-year, $2 million contract.
 Signing with the Oilers with the lofty ambition to play alongside countryman Leon Draisaitl, Rieder was unable to contribute early in the 2018–19 season, finding himself in a bottom six checking-line role.
-Failing to register a goal with the Oilers after 60 games, Rieder was singled out publicly by Oilers CEO Bob Nicholson, stating their intention not to sign him after the season, on which Nicholson later apologized.
+Failing to register a goal with the Oilers after 60 games, Rieder was singled out publicly by Oilers' CEO Bob Nicholson, stating their intention not to sign him after the season, on which Nicholson later apologised.
 Rieder completed the season with a career-low 11 assists in 67 games.